 One of Catherine’s brothers-in-law, the reverend William Barlow, desperately wanted to marry her, and he was lucky.
 It is not known exactly what happened, but because almost immediately thereafter the family took action, what may have happened is that after Catherine received a Valentine poem from Hamilton she was openly very happy.
 It will have made her parents realize that she was falling more and more in love with Hamilton, and further hurried their decision to arrange a marriage for her with Barlow.
 Interpreting Barlow’s feelings based on the comment made by Hamilton that “wealth was not wanting” when he saw Catherine in 1830, Barlow seems to have trusted that it would all be well if he would take good care of her, and that if he would give her a financially stable life she would in time learn to love him.
 She was a very pious woman, and would doubtlessly be an obedient reverend’s wife.

 Probably visiting Hamilton in Dublin, where he stayed with a family member when attending Trinity College, or in Trim where he lived with his uncle James and aunt Elizabeth, in February 1825 Mrs Disney told Hamilton that Catherine was going to marry in May.
 It is clear from what followed that Hamilton had no idea that Catherine also loved him, but he did notice that Mrs Disney felt very sorry for him.
 It can be imagined that she could not give him an explanation, afraid of what such a romantic youngster would do if he would know that Catherine also was in love with him.
 Catherine in the meantime pleaded desperately against the marriage, but she was "led as a victim to the altar."
-Her shaky and smeared out signature in the marriage record, which can be seen below, seems to be a heartbreaking token of her life from then on.
+Her shaky and smeared out signature in the marriage record seems to be a heartbreaking token of her life from then on.